 System Costs - System costs vary and depend on a variety of factors: system size, components, and project specific attributes.
 System incentives also affect the final cost of the system.
 It is important to factor in the cost of capital used to finance a project.
 In simplest terms, prices are discussed in terms of dollars per watt of system size.
 Please contact us to get an estimate.

-- Residential customers can receive a maximum of $2000 per project and business customers up to
+- Business customers can receive a maximum of $60,000 per project.

-- Rewards are calculated as 12% of installed cost. - Applications & reward qualifications will be posted on the Focus on Energy Renewable website in early February.
+- Applications & reward qualifications are posted on the Focus on Energy Renewable website.